noData0079/SecOPS.v1/docs/llama_models_integration.md

-The `fine_tune` package now includes helpers to convert the upstream [`inboxplus-collab/llama-models`](https://github.com/inboxplus-collab/llama-models) repository into a JSONL dataset that matches the SecOpsAI instruction format.
+The `fine_tune` package now includes helpers to convert the upstream [`inboxplus-collab/llama-models`](https://github.com/inboxplus-collab/llama-models) repository into a JSONL dataset that matches the T79AI instruction format.

 ## Preparing the repository
 - **Offline environments:** manually clone the repository and point the ingestor